 Do you have too many remote controls?
 What if you could use just one to control all your devices?
-Well, with HDMI-CEC, you can!
+With HDMI-CEC, you can!
 Find out how to use HDMI control.

-I’m sure you’ve seen the terms HDMI-CEC and Anynet+ being thrown around, but what do they mean, and what are they?
+You’ve probably come across the terms HDMI-CEC and Anynet+, but what do they mean, and what are they?

-The shorthand for HDMI-CEC and Anynet+ is HDMI control, and it’s a feature found in most home theater components.
+The general term for HDMI-CEC and Anynet+ is HDMI control, a feature found in most home theater components.